freistli/ModernizeApp/Docs/Host standard UWP controls in MFC MDI project using XAML Islands.md

 > [!NOTE]
 > In the sample it uses **WindowsXamlManager** explicitly.
 Generally It is not recommended to call **WindowsXamlManager::InitializeForCurrentThread()** directly.
 We prefer to create a new Xaml Application project that contains an Application object which inherits from the Tooklit XamlApplication object, similar to [this article](https://docs.microsoft.com/en-us/windows/apps/desktop/modernize/using-the-xaml-hosting-api#host-a-custom-uwp-control).
-Will explain this way in detail for MFC in next document **Integrate Customized UWP Control with MFC**.
+Explain this way in detail for MFC in next document **IHost Custom UWP Controls in MFC MDI Project using XAML Islands**.

 It brings Fluent UI to non-UWP desktops.
 Although MFC uses specific framework, it does support C++/WinRT as well.
 It aligns the pre-requirements and API architecture described in the article [Using the UWP XAML hosting API in a C++ Win32 app](https://docs.microsoft.com/en-us/windows/apps/desktop/modernize/using-the-xaml-hosting-api).
 Here we mainly explain the specific modernization parts for MFC project.